 For any information contact Birtley Estates Management Ltd, 7 Birtley Courtyard, Bramley, Surrey GU5 0LA

 The Birtley Estate woodland is actively managed for nature.
 It also provides a site for a small community of local artisans presenting a range of courses and activities for both adults and children.
 These activities include lessons in several traditional craft skills such as woodworking, willow weaving, pyrography, and stone carving.
-In addition, there are regular courses in beekeeping, mindfulness in the woods including the Japanese art of Forest Bathing, sacred drumming, drum making, and outdoor yoga and hikes.
-Birtley Estate is also the home of the Surrey Hills Forest School, where children thrive and develop their skills in a natural outdoor environment through the school year and with holiday camps that are extremely popular.
+In addition, there are regular courses in beekeeping, mindfulness in the woods including the Japanese art of Forest Bathing and outdoor yoga and hikes.
+Birtley Estate is also the home of the Surrey Hills Forest School, where pre-school children thrive and develop their skills in a natural outdoor environment through the school year and with holiday camps for slightly older children that are extremely popular.
 If that is not enough you can also try your hand at fly fishing on the lake where there is an abundance of trout.

 The Birtley Estate gardens and grounds host events such as sculpture exhibitions with top artists displaying work in a wide range of styles and materials.
 Open Studio events by the Woodland community are also popular.
 All information on our events and produce can be found on the tabs above.
 We use local suppliers wherever possible and are keen to support innovation and independence in the community.
 All of which are core values for the Birtley Estate.